Building Inspection Australian Standards

 Practical Compliance Tips for Australian Inspectors

 Reference the correct standard in your agreements and reports.
-Your inspection agreement and report should clearly state that the inspection is conducted in accordance with AS 4349.1 (or the relevant parts of the series).
+Your inspection agreement and report should clearly state that the inspection is conducted in accordance with AS 4349.1-2007 (pre-purchase) or AS 4349.3-2010 (timber pests), as applicable.
 This is both a professional requirement and a liability management measure.

 Stay current with standard revisions.
 Standards Australia revises its standards periodically.
-Monitor updates through the Standards Australia portal or industry bodies such as AIBS and Master Builders Australia.
+Monitor updates through industry bodies such as AIBS and Master Builders Australia.
 AS 3959 in particular has been updated as bushfire risk mapping has evolved.

 Document limitations in real time.
 Using structured digital tools means every section of your report prompts you to address the relevant standard — including recording access limitations at the moment you encounter them, rather than reconstructing them from memory back at the office.